 In 1991 a trip to Dallas, Texas, introduced Chef Buono to southern barbeque and led to the founding of Miss Amelia's Bar-B-Que.

 Feast Your Eyes' commitment to sustainability, in both our usage and the waste stream, began years ago before our move and continues with our new building's solar panels, green parking spaces, recycling of hard waste, composting of food scraps, and the use of biodegradable packaging and flatware for our Take Out orders.
+And because human sustainability is just as important as environmental, our full time staff have had health benefits for over 20 years.

 Feast Your Eyes has been profiled in Special Event Magazine.
 Chef Buono has been interviewed a number of times by The Philadelphia Inquirer and other local media, has been a guest chef on The TV Food Network, and was an invited chef at the UN's 50th Anniversary Dinner.
 She is a past president and current board member of the Philadelphia Chapter of Les Dames d'Escoffier, and is a founding member, past president and current member of the Philadelphia Women’s Culinary Guild.
 Buono was awarded the Panache Award for Female Chef with The Most Style by the Philadelphia Restaurant and Purveyors Association, and the Philadelphia Female Chef of The Year by the Pennsylvania Restaurant Association.
 Feast was awarded the Snail Of Approval by Philadelphia Slow Food, as well.